Our Services

 Integrated Team Care (ITC) Program

-Yoorana Gunya covers the ITC Program for Region 5: Forbes, Parkes, Cowra and Weddin.
+Yoorana Gunya delivers the Integrated Team Care (ITC) Program across Region 5, which includes Forbes, Parkes, Cowra, and Weddin.

-The ITC Program aims to achieve better outcomes for Aboriginal and Torres Strait Islander people by assisting patients diagnosed with a chronic condition.
-Our ITC team works together with patients, health professionals and specialists for patient’s appointments and health outcomes.
+The ITC Program supports Aboriginal and Torres Strait Islander people to achieve improved health outcomes by assisting those living with chronic conditions.
+Our dedicated ITC team works collaboratively with patients, their families, and a range of health professionals and specialists to support coordinated care, appointment attendance, and ongoing health management.

 Social & Emotional Wellbeing